The Shareholder Rights and Activism Review: Canada

 More boards are accepting that part of their job is to know the shareholder base and to participate in direct shareholder engagement.
 Boards that leave all shareholder interaction to senior management or the investor relations team are much less likely to win the support of shareholders when problems arise and a dissident has emerged.

 The Canadian market is considerably influenced by developments in the United States and trends in corporate governance often flow north across the border.
 However, with respect to shareholder rights, the Canadian legal regime takes a lighter regulatory approach in numerous respects, allowing shareholders to act more freely than under comparable rules in the United States.

 The Canadian legal landscape is an accommodating one for shareholder activists, providing significant freedom for shareholder activists to seek governance change.

 The legislative and regulatory framework in Canada governing public companies primarily comprises corporate and securities laws.
-The key legal tools relating to shareholder rights, shareholder activism and shareholder engagement are contained in corporate law statutes, which are enacted federally and by each province and territory.2 These tools include the right to requisition a meeting, make a shareholder proposal, solicit proxies, and pursue the oppression remedy and derivative action in courts.
+The key legal tools relating to shareholder rights, shareholder activism and shareholder engagement are contained in corporate law statutes, which are enacted federally and by each province and territory.2 These tools include the rights of shareholders to requisition a meeting, make a shareholder proposal, solicit proxies and pursue the oppression remedy and derivative action in courts.

 Canadian securities laws govern the disclosure obligations of companies and also impose disclosure obligations on significant shareholders and dissident shareholders who engage in proxy solicitation.
 Securities laws are the responsibility of the provincial and territorial governments, with no central federal regulating authority; however, relevant laws are substantially uniform across Canada's provinces and territories.